 It’s all in your head.
 Everything you need to imagine, to ponder, to remember, to invent.
-The Virginia Tech Carilion Research Institute will be celebrating that notable three-pound lump of tissue – the human brain – with its fifth annual Brain School, a highlight of the institute’s commemoration of Brain Awareness Week.
-This year's program will focus on brain development, from the formation of the smallest cells to how experience and education can continue shaping the brain.
+The Virginia Tech Carilion Research Institute will be celebrating that notable three-pound lump of tissue – the human brain – with its sixth annual Brain School, a highlight of the institute’s commemoration of Brain Awareness Week.
+This year's program will focus on how outside factors, from drugs to bugs to digital devices, influence the brain.

-The school will run four evenings: March 13, 14, 15, and 16.
-Each talk will begin at 5:30 p.m. and last approximately an hour.
-A reception will precede the event at 5 p.m.
+The school will run three evenings: March 13, 14, and 15.
+Each panel will begin at 6 p.m. and last approximately an hour.
+A reception will precede the event at 5:30 p.m.

-Free parking is available in the nearby lot and parking garage.
+Free parking is available in the nearby parking garage.